chenhao-ye/cs537-sp21-discussion/week13/README.md

 int pthread_mutex_destroy(pthread_mutex_t *mutex);
 ```

-To create a mutexm you need to declare a `pthread_mutex_t` variable and initialize it.
-Recall in C, you must explictly initialize the variable otherwise it will just contain some random bits.
+To create a mutex you need to declare a `pthread_mutex_t` variable and initialize it.
+Recall in C, you must explicitly initialize the variable otherwise it will just contain some random bits.

 ```C
 pthread_mutex_t mutex;